browser-network/database/README.md

 // Instantiate the db
 const db = new Dbdb({
+  appId: 'just-needs-to-be-unique-from-other-appIds-on-the-network',
   network: network,
-  secret: Dbdb.generateSecret() // your users will reuse this, saving it somewhere safe and secret.
+  secret: Bnc.generateSecret() // your users will reuse this, saving it somewhere safe and secret.
 })

 // Listen for changes.
 This will be called every time we discover a new